Instructional Support Workshops

 Do you have students in your online class that you wish you knew more about?
 Do you find it difficult to advise students about online classes?
 This is an opportunity for you to see Niagara University’s Online Student Orientation webpage and ask questions.
 Learn how using this tool during advisement or at the beginning of your course can help the student and you make decisions about whether an online class is right for them.

-Blackboard tutorials assist faculty with Blackboard 9.1 Enterprise course management software.
-Tutorials can range from an overview of the basic features of Blackboard 9.1 Enterprise to addressing specific instructor questions, including adding content, online tests and surveys, and collaborative tools such as Discussion Board.
+Canvas tutorials assist faculty with navigating the Canvas Learning Management System software.
+Tutorials can range from an overview of the basic features of Canvas to addressing specific instructor questions, including adding content, online tests and surveys, and collaborative tools such as Discussions, Collaborations, and Conferences.

 Classroom technology tutorials provide hands-on instruction on how to use the basic technology in the classrooms on campus.
 Learn how to turn on and use the document camera, computer and projector.
 Need to hook up your PC or Mac to the screen?
 We will show you how to do that and how to make sure you have sound.
 This session will inform you of simple troubleshooting techniques and how to contact the IT Help Desk for quick support.